SMA Solar Technology

-SMA Solar Technology AG (meaning System, Mess and Anlagentechnik) is a German solar energy equipment supplier founded in 1981 and headquartered in Niestetal, Northern Hesse, Germany.
+SMA Solar Technology AG (meaning "System-, Mess- and Anlagentechnik") is a German solar energy equipment supplier founded in 1981 and headquartered in Niestetal, Northern Hesse, Germany.
 SMA is a producer and manufacturer of solar inverters for photovoltaics systems with grid connection, off-grid power supply and backup operations.

-The company has offices in 18 countries.
+The company has offices in 20 countries.

 Company profile

-The company had 3,124 employees and generated worldwide sales of 915.1 million euros in 2019.
+SMA had 4,377 employees and generated worldwide sales of 1,904.1 million euros and an EBITDA of 311 million euros in 2023.
+It is the largest Europe-based solar technology company by revenue.
 The company is focused on the development and manufacture of system technology for photovoltaics, battery storage systems and energy management.
 Earlier, SMA included divisions for railway engineering, and industrial computers.
-SMA is represented in Germany, the US, Chile, Brazil, Mexico, Canada, Spain, Italy, France, China, Australia, Belgium, India, Poland, Japan, UK, South Africa and the United Arab Emirates.
+SMA is represented in Germany, the US, Chile, Brazil, Mexico, Canada, Spain, Italy, France, China, Australia, Belgium, India, Poland, Japan, UK, South Africa, South Korea, Thailand, Türkiye and the United Arab Emirates.

 In 2011, SMA acquired one of its long-standing suppliers of electronic components, the Polish company dtw Sp oo.
 Then in 2012, SMA acquired a majority stake in the Chinese company Jiangsu Zeversolar New Energy Co., Ltd., a solar inverter manufacturer, followed by the solar inverter operations of the Danish company Danfoss in 2013.
 In April 2016, SMA acquired a 27% stake in Tigo Energy, Inc. in the context of a capital increase.
 SMA is also obtaining exclusive rights for worldwide sales of the smart module technology TS4 Retrofit.
-In January 2018, SMA founded the new subsidiary for digital energy solutions, coneva GmbH, headquartered in Munich.
+In January 2018, SMA founded the new subsidiary for digital energy, coneva GmbH, headquartered in Munich.
 SMA sold its Chinese companies in 2019.